Vyshnivka, Crimea

 Vyshnivka (Вишнівка; Вишнёвка; Tarhan), until 1948 Tarhan, is a village in the Krasnoperekopsk Raion, Autonomous Republic of Crimea, Ukraine.
 The settlement came under Russian occupation in 2014, and was subsequently unilaterally annexed, following a highly disputed referendum, which was widely considered to be a sham vote.

 Geography

 Vyshinivka is located in Crimea's northern Krasnoperekopsk district, right on the shores of the Syvash, which is also known as the Rotten Sea.
-The settlement is located 12km east of Krasnoperekopsk.
+The settlement is located 12 km east of Krasnoperekopsk.

 History

 The village is popular for its historic excavation sites, where remains of settlements from the Neolithic period can be found.
 The most notable discovery was a stone statue of a Scythian warrior.

 Demographics

 According to the Ukrainian national census in 2001, the village had a population of 1,316 people.
 The native language composition was as follows: